jumpnow/jumpnowtek-site/_posts/2017-04-24-Using-DS18B20-1-wire-Temp-Sensors-with-the-Raspberry-Pi.md

 Both drivers are enabled as modules in the standard RPi kernels.

-The drivers can be loaded by a device tree overlay provided with the RPi kernels
+The drivers can be loaded by a device tree overlay already provided with the official RPi kernels

     w1-gpio-overlay.dtb

-I'm using a [Buildroot][buildroot-rpi] built system for the following example.
-My [Yocto][yocto-rpi] built systems behave the same way.
-Raspbian systems probably do as well though I didn't try.
+The overlay is the only requirement to use the DS18B20.
+There is no need for third-party libraries.

+I'm testing with [Buildroot][buildroot-rpi] and [Yocto][yocto-rpi] built systems.

+Raspbian systems include the `w1-gpio-overlay` and should work the same.

 There are a couple of ways to wire the DS18B20 to the RPi.
 You need to provide slightly different parameters to the w1-gpio overlay depending on the method used.